Here is the best advice on how to declutter a room in 30 minutes! It can be done and I am going to give you some actionable steps to take right now.

 Time to Sort Your Clutter

 Now that you have decluttered your room in 30 minutes it’s time to sort the clutter.
 This is easy and goes by pretty fast.
-Sort the piles into donating, sell, or recycle.
+Sort the piles into donating, selling, or recycling.

 When it comes to selling things I like to follow a few rules I set up for myself.
 If I can’t sell it for $20 or within 2 weeks I donate the item.
 The space in my home is too important to hold onto things hoping one day they will sell.